 Gynecology is health care for the female reproductive system.
-All straight, lesbian, bisexual, transgendered, married and single women who are sexually active or 21 years of age or older should have an annual gynecological exam.
+All straight, lesbian, bisexual, transgender, married, single, or otherwise sexually active individuals with female reproductive organs, 21 years of age or older should have an annual gynecological exam.

 Gynecological exams may include: